bitnami/charts/bitnami/jasperreports/README.md

 Consequences:

 - Backwards compatibility is not guaranteed.
-However, you can easily workaround this issue by removing Jasper&reg;eports deployment before upgrading (the following example assumes that the release name is `jasperreports`):
+However, you can easily workaround this issue by removing JasperReports deployment before upgrading (the following example assumes that the release name is `jasperreports`):

 ```console
 $ export JASPER_PASSWORD=$(kubectl get secret --namespace default jasperreports -o jsonpath="{.data.jasperreports-password}" | base64 --decode)